-unfortunately, this means I’m still am mystified by pastries made with yeast (a project I’m hoping to tackle this summer). but fortunately, this search turned up violet bakery’s baking powder-leavened cinnamon buns, which has all the sugary, intense cinnamon flavor and enjoyable flaky dough without the hours of rising. these cinnamon buns also freeze great, and with my new gas oven (which preheats in only 5 minutes!!!), I’m always 30 minutes away from a tasty, fresh-baked pastry.
+I’m still am mystified by pastries made with yeast (a project I’m hoping to tackle this summer). but fortunately, a search for yeast-free cinnamon roll goodness turned up violet bakery’s baking powder-leavened cinnamon buns, which has all the sugary, intense cinnamon flavor and enjoyable flaky dough without the hours of rising. these cinnamon buns also freeze great, and with my new gas oven (which preheats in only 5 minutes!!!), I’m always 30 minutes away from a tasty, fresh-baked pastry.

-law school has marked the return of another habit that perhaps is in tandem with late-night bakes: late night snacking. unfortunately, I no longer have my college-age metabolism, which leads me to another project I’m hoping to tackle after finals: some of the beautiful hiking trails around d.c!
+unfortunately, easy fast access to addictive cinnamon buns coupled with the fact I no longer have my college-age metabolism has led to some doughy results in the kitchen and on my torso. which leads me to another project I’m hoping to tackle after finals: some of the beautiful hiking trails around d.c!
 I’m definitely looking forward to packing some of these highly-portable buns and scrambling up some rocks this summer.

 75g unsalted butter